-3.3 Limited English Proficiency
+3.2 Limited English Proficiency

-According to US Census Bureau ACS data, 1.6 percent of South Carolina households are LEP.
-Similarly, 1.4 percent of Charleston County households are LEP.
-Zero percent of Charleston County Census Tracts 46.08 and 46.09 are LEP.
-The EPA's Environmental Justice Screening and Mapping Tool was checked, and none of the Charleston County census tracts within the Project study area are linguistically isolated.
-According to the US Census Bureau ACS data, 2.3 percent of Berkeley County households are LEP.
-Berkeley County Census Tract 204.04 is 0.5 percent LEP, and Census Tract 204.05 is 2.0 percent LEP.
-Both of these percentages are below the 2.3 LEP percentage for Berkeley County households.
-There were no requests for translation services at any of the Project public meetings held in the fall of 2017.
+According to the 2020 ACS data, 2.7 percent of South Carolina households are LEP.
+Similarly, 3.0 percent of Charleston County households are LEP.
+Zero percent of Charleston County CTs 46.15 and 46.18 are LEP and 2.0 percent of CT 46.09 and 0.8 percent of CT 46.16 are LEP.
+The EPA's Environmental Justice Screening and Mapping Tool was checked, and none of the Charleston County CTs within the Project study area are linguistically isolated.
+All four Charleston CTs had a lower percentage of LEP than Charleston County.
+According to the 2020 ACS data, 2.9 percent of Berkeley County households are LEP.
+Zero percent of Berkeley County CT 204.05 is LEP, and 0.2 percent of CT 204.04 is LEP.
+Both of these percentages are below the 2.9 LEP percentage for Berkeley County households.
+There were no requests for translation services at any of the Project public meetings held to date.
 When assessed at the Census Bureau block group level, no LEP population met the DOJ LEP thresholds of constituting five percent or 1,000 individuals.